zkotti/fun-in-lockdown/guide.md

 <img align="left" width="40" height="40" src="media/icons/youtubeicon.png">

 ## <a name="youtube"></a>Binge Youtube
 Youtube is an American owned video-sharing platform with headquarters located in California .
-Being the second most visited website in 2020 it has long evolved from it's days of being a platform for users to upload random content they thought was funny or interesting , nowdays it can provide meaningful content that could surely accompany us in the lonely days the quarantine has given us.Below you can find some channels i thought could interest you
+Being the second most visited website in 2020 it has long evolved from it's days of being a platform for users to upload random content they thought was funny or interesting , nowadays it can provide meaningful content that could surely accompany us in the lonely days the quarantine has given us.Below you can find some channels i thought could interest you.

 ### Notable Channels